 So when I’m doing an acrylic application, I prefer the one Bead method, just because it’s faster and I can get to my art sooner.

 So once you’re done placing the Bead you allow it to dry.
 A good way to determine if your acrylic is dry and ready for filing is if you just tap it.
 If you can hear the clicking sound the nail is dry.

 Step Seven: Finish Filing/Shaping

 Then you’re going to go in and file and shape.
 If you file your natural nail into a slope this is ideal for proper retention of the acrylic – you’re going to have less lifting and hopefully no lifting at all.

 Step Eight: Design

-Now that you’ve applied your acrylic you can either:
+Now that you’ve applied your acrylics you can either:

-- or you can start with your polishes and your art.
+- Or you can start straight away with your polishes and your art. (not recommended)

 Topcoat is the perfect foundation for your nails whether you want to elaborate on this or you just like them how they are.

 I hope you enjoyed this how to do acrylic nails at home step by step tutorial.